-As per sec 22 of the CGST/SGST Act 2017, every supplier who makes a taxable supply of goods and/ or services and his or her aggregate turnover in a financial year exceeds the threshold limit of twenty lakh rupees, then the individual or business must get registered under the GST law.
+As per sec 22 of the CGST/SGST Act 2017, every supplier who makes a taxable supply of goods and his or her aggregate turnover in a financial year exceeds the threshold limit of 40 lakh rupees, then the individual or business must get registered under the GST law.

-The above threshold limit of Rs.20 Lac may not apply for the below set of business owners and workers.
+The above threshold limit of Rs.20 Lac may apply to service providers.

-(Note: For North-East states the threshold limit is Rs.10Lac)
+(Note: For North-East states the threshold limit is Rs.
+20 lakh and Rs.10Lac respectively )

 In simple terms the below persons and business owners need to register themselves irrespective of their turnover value.
 The list is as below:

-- Every business owner or individual who are involved in electronic commerce operators
+3. Every business owner or individual who is involved in electronic commerce operators

-- Individual or business owners involved in supply of online information.
+6. Individual or business owners involved in the supply of online information.

 Irrespective of the above list and turnover amount, the individual or business owner may register themselves voluntarily under GST regime if they feel the requirement and business need for themselves.